MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-bel-intervat-tax-declaration.md

 ### Tax exempt number

 1. Go to **Tax** \> **Setup** \> **Sales tax** \> **Tax exempt numbers**.
-2. For each tax-exempt number, create a record that includes the followinginformation:
+2. For each tax-exempt number, create a record that includes the following information:

     -   In the **Country/region** field, select the tax registration of the counterparty.
     -   In the **Tax exempt number** field, enter the tax-exempt number of the counterparty.